 Still glowing from the @MichelleObama #IAmBecoming book talk experience!
 And when @michele_norris presented Forever FLOTUS with MY question THEN put a pic of my family on the jumbo-tron, I lost it.
 But when #MichelleObama Tweeted me I totally stroked out! #MinnesotaLovesMichelle pic.twitter.com/VygBJwASmM

 — Sheletta Brundidge (@TwoHauteMamas1) March 15, 2019

 For scale: Obama booked the 20,000-seat Xcel Energy Center a month before Ariana Grande was scheduled to perform.
 In 2017, Hillary Clinton’s 15-stop What Happened tour skipped the Twin Cities and put up in theaters of a few thousand elsewhere.

-Still, it felt like the proper amount of enthusiasm: Even with the Xcel’s capacity, seats went fast, and Brundidge had lucked out.
-She won a Twitter lottery to jockey for an early ticket.
+It felt like the proper amount of enthusiasm.
+Even with the Xcel’s capacity, seats went fast, and Brundidge had lucked out, winning a Twitter lottery to jockey for an early ticket.
 “I literally had my husband at home with three computers and two laptops and a couple of phones.”
 At 9:03 a.m., he scored—154th in line, tickets $60 each.

 Brundidge gifted them to her friends, after buying them copies of the memoir for Christmas.
 “I could probably pay my mortgage for a couple months if I sold my tickets online,” she says.
 “I would not sell them for the world.”